Alcohol & The Low FODMAP Diet

 Beer (Low FODMAP)

-Beer is low FODMAP despite being made from wheat and rye, which are high in fructans (5).
-During the manufacturing process the yeast ferment the fructans and converts them into alcohol.
-Beer does contain gluten so if you suffer from Coeliac disease you will need to choose a gluten free beer instead.
+Beer is low FODMAP despite being made from barley, wheat and rye, which are high in fructans (5).
+During the manufacturing process, the yeast ferment the fructans and converts them into alcohol.
+Beer does contain gluten so if you suffer from Coeliac Disease you will need to choose a gluten free beer instead.

 Cider (Untested Potentially High FODMAP)